nicolamahon/MedLab/README.md

 A 'Crew' class is used to parse the data into rows and and load the values into global variables which are saved in the arrayList.
 This Crew class also has methods used to display the medical records to the user.

+Now you know the basic concept, let's see how it looks....

 The user is initially shown a splash screen to welcome them to the "United Federation of Planets, MedLab System".
 This screen displays for a few seconds using a frameCount check, then disappears.